department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 </li>

-### What happens after I apply for a medallion?
+### After you apply for a medallion

-Once a request for a medallion is received and approved, we'll mail your medallion to you.
-We include a kit that helps you attach the medallion to the Veteran's headstone, marker, mausoleum, or columbarium niche cover.
+Once we receive your request for a medallion and approve the request, we'll mail it to you.
+We'll also send a kit that helps you attach the medallion to the Veteran's headstone or marker.

 ------